iluwatar/java-design-patterns/front-controller/README.md

 ## Intent of Front Controller Design Pattern

-The Front Controller design pattern aims to provide a centralized entry point for handling all incoming web requests, ensuring that request handling is managed consistently and efficiently across an application.
+The Front Controller design pattern aims to provide a centralized entry point for handling all incoming web requests.
+This pattern ensures consistent and efficient request routing and management across a Java web application.

 ## Detailed Explanation of Front Controller Pattern with Real-World Examples

 Real-world example

-> Imagine a busy hotel where all guest requests and queries are first directed to a central reception desk.
+> In a real-world scenario, a front desk in a hotel serves as the centralized request handling point, similar to how the Front Controller design pattern functions in web application architecture.
 This desk acts as the "front controller" of the hotel, responsible for receiving all inquiries, from room service orders to maintenance requests.
 The receptionist assesses each request and routes it to the appropriate department—housekeeping, the kitchen, or maintenance.
 This system centralizes request handling, ensuring that guest needs are addressed efficiently and consistently, similar to how a Front Controller in a software application manages all incoming requests and delegates them to specific handlers.

 In plain words